 Raffaello Sanzio, or Raphael, was born on April 6, 1483 in the Italian town of Urbino and died April 6, 1520 in Rome.
 He was a painter and architect during the High Renaissance period.
 Compared to other Masters of the time, Raphael remained productive throughout his lifetime, running a workshop that included 50 students and assistants.

-The Basilica of Santa Maria della Pace, beside the entrance to the Chiostro del Bramante galleries, contains a celebrated work of art created by Raphael around 1515, a painting almost six metres wide known as the Sibyls fresco.
+The Basilica of Santa Maria della Pace, adjacent to the entrance to the Chiostro del Bramante galleries, contains a celebrated work of art created by Raphael around 1515, a painting almost six metres wide, known as the Sibyls fresco.

-The figures are arranged symmetrically around a central point occupied by a cherubim in a composition typical of Raphael’s style, as is the richness of symbolic and literary allusions.
+The figures are arranged symmetrically around a central point occupied by a cherub, in a composition typical of Raphael’s style, as is the richness of symbolic and literary allusions.
 Raphael draws a direct connection between the angels, Christian messengers bearing the word of God, and the Sibyls as their ancient equivalents, through whom the ancient pagan gods communicated their will.

 The sibyls painted by Michelangelo are towering figures whose monumental physical presence conveys their inner strength.
 Raphael’s, by contrast, are elegant, lyrical and light.
 Despite their ability to foresee the future, the four oracles nonetheless appear variously captivated by the appearance of God’s angelic messengers.
 The four figures thus come to embody the new Christian interpretation of Antiquity.

 Three of them are portrayed as young maidens, whereas the Cumaean Sibyl is depicted as an old woman.
 Next to her Raphael has transcribed Virgil’s verses about the new generation that “descends from heaven on high”, emphasizing a widely held belief that this was a prophecy regarding the eventual victory of Christianity.